-GPT's external auditor PricewaterhouseCoopers (PwC) was initially appointed in 1971 and was last appointed in 2013 following a tender process.
-In relation to the independence of the auditor, under the Board's guidelines for the engagement of, and dealing with the auditor:
+GPT's external auditor PricewaterhouseCoopers (PwC) was initially appointed in 1991 and was last appointed in 2013 following a tender process.
+A new lead audit partner from PwC was appointed in 2018 and a new review audit partner was appointed in 2021.
+In relation to the independence of the auditor, under the Board's guidelines for the engagement of, and dealing with the auditor, the following applies:

-- The auditor's appointment will be reviewed every five years and the lead audit and review partner must be rotated every five years; - " Any non-audit and other assurance services to be provided by the auditor must be approved by the Chief Financial Officer and the Chair of the Audit Committee; - The Audit Committee regularly monitors the type of non-audit and other assurances services provided by the auditor and the fees paid for such work; and - " The Audit Committee provides advice to the Board in relation to the independence of the auditor.
+- " At least every 5 years but not simultaneously, the Auditor must rotate its lead audit partner and review audit partner - " The engagement and performance of the Auditor is reviewed annually by the Audit Committee - " At least every 10 years, the Group conducts a tender of the - " Any non-audit and other assurance services to be provided by the auditor must be approved by the Chief Financial Officer and the Chair of the Audit Committee - " The Audit Committee regularly monitors the type of non-audit and other assurances services provided by the auditor and the fees paid for such work, and - " The Audit Committee assess on behalf of the Board the independence of the auditor.